 We use the serial, or English, comma.

-Students from Alabama, Mississippi, and Louisiana attended the drive-in meeting.
+Students from Alabama, Mississippi, and Louisiana attended the leadership workshop.

-Not Students from Alabama, Mississippi and Louisiana attended the drive-in meeting.
+Not Students from Alabama, Mississippi and Louisiana attended the leadership workshop.

 Avoid the use of exclamation marks.
 Exclamation marks are rarely, if ever, called for in a professional setting.